pivotal-cf/pivotal-ui/CONTRIBUTING.md

 ## Feature requests

 To submit a Feature request, please [open an issue on Github](https://github.com/pivotal-cf/pivotal-ui/issues).
-Screenshots are very helpful!
-We'll then have a conversation about what you are trying to achieve in your project and the best way to do that.
+Give context about how you're planning to use this component in your project.
+Screenshots or mocks are very helpful!
+We'll then have a conversation about what you are trying to achieve and the best way to do that.

 ## Testing